Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Adding an IO_3 Reflective Optical Sensor

-An ITR20001/T reflective optical sensor can be soldered onto the header on the board
+An ITR20001/T reflective optical sensor can be soldered onto the pads on the board, for example to implement a tool docking sensor.
+It is connected to pin io3_in.

 ![Renders of an ITR20001/T reflective optical sensor on the Roto toolboard ](/duet_boards/duet_3_can_expansion/duet_3_rrtb/duet3_rrtb_v1.0_opto.png =300x)